dluobo/ingex/player/setup/README.txt

 The jog-shuttle controller can be used to control the player.
 Events from the jog-shuttle controller are read through an event device file /dev/input/eventxxx; the code that reads from this device file is in ingex/player/ingex_player/shuttle_input.c and the mapping of jog-shuttle events to player control is in ingex/player/ingex_player/shuttle_input_connect.c.

 The player needs to have read permission for the event device and by default a non-root user does not have read permission.

-As root, edit the udev configuration file 50-udev-default.rules, which is either in /lib/udev/rules.d/ or /etc/udev/rules.d/, and change the mode in the line
- KERNEL=="mouse*|mice|event*", NAME="input/%k", MODE="0640"
-to 0644
- KERNEL=="mouse*|mice|event*", NAME="input/%k", MODE="0644"

-It might be worth doing a cp /lib/udev/rules.d/50-udev-default.rules /etc/udev/rules.d/

-(In SuSe 10.3, you should already have a file in /etc/udev/rules.d to edit- so use a little low cunning as appropriate)

-It might be worth doing a

->sudo cp /lib/udev/rules.d/50-udev-default.rules /etc/udev/rules.d/

-Unplug the jog-shuttle controller and restart the udev system
- > sudo /sbin/service boot.udev stop
- > sudo /sbin/service boot.udev start
+This is achieved by copying ../jogshuttle/51-shuttle-pro.rules to /etc/udev/rules.d/ and then unplugging/replugging the jog-shuttle control.

-Plug the controller back in and check that there is at least one device (which is probably the jog-shuttle) can be read by non-root users
+You can check that there is at least one device (which is probably the jog-shuttle) which can be read by non-root users:
  > ls -l /dev/input/event*